 * There is usually a lot of criticism and insults directed towards an opposition leader or a certain segment of a population or nation.

 * The dictator often portrays them as criminals, deviants, villains, less than human, a scourge on the nation.
-To get the most attention, a lot of the group has to be portrayed as baby killers, or baby and child rapists.
+To get the most attention, a lot of opposing parties have to be portrayed as baby killers, or baby and child rapists - dictators have no trouble making up stories like this to create shock.
 Obviously this would get the ire up for most parents and grandparents, and that is the point.
 A secondary choice are pet killers and eaters, particularly of dogs, cats and certain kinds of caged birds.
 However, if the press investigates, they often find the facts not to be true, or there is a singular case where it was said to be a custom among a large group of people.
 However, some people will believe in the conspiracy theories of leaders (loyalists).

 * Some facts may add up, but most don't.